The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis may play a role.

 A preliminary study, set in Germany with 12 adult TS patients, has tried to answer the question of the impact that cannabis, and specifically THC, has on TS tics.
 In this study, 12 adults received a single dose of THC (5, 7.7 or 10mg) or a placebo.
 Administrators assessed tic severity with a self-rating scale and examiner ratings.

 Small sample size dictated a crossover design for the study.
-Therefore, this topic needs double-blind, randomized, placebo-controlled, studies.
+Therefore, this topic still needs double-blind, randomized, placebo-controlled, studies.
 These would come with a higher number of participants to confirm the preliminary results.

 What is the Mechanism of Cannabis’ Success?